dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 ## Tested Hackerboards

+I got into the hackerboard revolution early.
+Too early.
+My vision was to have a set of small in-home boxes, for basic services (like email), network measurement, NAS, and so on.
+In the first phase of the cerowrt project... none ever made it out of the lab.

-### Beaglebone black
+### Beaglebone Black

-I was an early adopter of the beaglebone black.
+The beaglebone black was my first choice of hackerboard in 2012.

 I chose it (over the raspberry pi) as it seemed, well, heftier, better designed, without parts that stuck out and broke, and capable of handling 100Mbit in both directions because the ethernet was hooked up directly to the system bus, rather than through USB.